drscream/nic-cz-dns-crawler/README.md

   accept_language: en-US;q=0.9,en;q=0.8  # Accept-Language header to use for HTTP(S) requests
 ```

+### Using commercial GeoIP DNSs

-Using commercial (GeoIP2 Country and ISP) DBs instead of free (GeoLite2 Country and ASN) ones:
+Tell the crawler to use (GeoIP2 Country and ISP) DBs instead of free (GeoLite2 Country and ASN) ones:

 ```yaml
 geoip: